Ashutoshlw/wiki.js-test/mobikwik/devops/wiki.md

 > User & Groups :  Created a group "Devops", add users in Devops groups so user can inherit properties of group.
 {.is-success}

-> Image upload : Image upload process is working in given instance , but there is some bugs in wiki.js 2.5.170 version , need to upgrade.
+> Image upload : Image upload process is working in given instance , but there seems is some issue/bugs in wiki.js 2.5.170 version , need to upgrade.
 {.is-warning}

 Diagram : Try rendering below.